snadi/TwitterBot/README.md

 *Disclaimer*: Yes, Twitter is now called X, but Twitter is such a better name :-) Accordingly, this description sticks to the old terminology of the service (tweet etc.)

+*Credits*: Adapted from a similar CMU assignment by Christian Kästner.

 ## Resources

 *	Twitter4J API [https://twitter4j.org](https://twitter4j.org)